RetroDECK/ES-DE/USERGUIDE-DEV.md

 The second alternative is to use the portable/ZIP release of ES-DE.
 This can be unzipped anywhere, including to removable devices such as hard drives or USB memory sticks.
 Together with games and emulators this makes for a fully portable retrogaming solution.
 There is a README.txt file distributed with this release that describes the setup, but essentially you just place your games in the ROMs directory and your emulators in the Emulators directory, both of which are included in the portable release.

 If you want to create your own portable intallation from scratch or customize the setup, [INSTALL-DEV.md](INSTALL-DEV.md#portable-installation-on-windows) provides additional details.

+A number of systems have alternative emulator entries named _Shortcut or script_ which allows the direct execution of .lnk shortcut files or .bat batch files.
+It's not possible by default to directly launch .ps1 PowerShell scripts.
+As running PowerShell scripts is not even enabled by default on Windows they are for sure not recommended.
+If you still want to use them the best approach is to execute them via either a .lnk shortcut file or a .bat wrapper script where you explicitly call powershell.exe with the -command flag.
+If you instead insist on running them directly from ES-DE, you'll need to add a custom system or find rule configuration where you execute powershell.exe instead of cmd.exe and you'll also need to add .ps1 as a file extension for each relevant system.

 ## Specific notes for macOS